 The other is Kagoagh Lodge and Fishing Resort.

-You also have the option of renting your own boat out of Port Hardy (only a 20 minute drive from Coal Harbour).
+You can also rent a boat out of Port Hardy (only a 20-minute drive from Coal Harbour).

 View from Coal Harbour.
 Vancouver Island View